sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 ![Roles, Scopes and Users](Figure9-3.png)

-Gray Box: As a SCP developer (e.g., SAP, partner, customer) of the business application (gray box), you define role templates which may contain multiple OAuth scopes.
+Gray Box: As a BTP developer (e.g., SAP, partner, customer) of the business application (gray box), you define role templates which may contain multiple OAuth scopes.
 The developer here define the scope, role templates and additional attributes within the `xs-security.json` as explained in this tutorial which is used when creating the service instantiation to the XSUAA.

-Orange Box: As an SCP tenant administrator of the business application (customer), you can create a role collection which is spanning multiple roles reflecting the role templates.
+Orange Box: As an BTP tenant administrator of the business application (customer), you can create a role collection which is spanning multiple roles reflecting the role templates.
 This way you can achieve, on the one hand, a fine-granular authorization control for the microservices and, on the other hand, compose them very flexibly in coarse-grained role collections.
 The idea behind this is, that, for example, the **Business Partner Manager** role collection may span multiple applications and microservices all having individual scopes.
 The role collections resolves the roles and scopes and returns a union of all scopes which are composed by the role collection.

 Green Box: As an administrator of the users (customer), you can assign the role collection to the final user using the SAML attribute `Groups`.